Torres-ssf/gobarber-backend/README.md

 ## About The Project

 Sever-side application for GoBarber, an app for service providers, such as Barbers, to control customer schedules, received via the Mobile application.
+This application was designed during the [GoStack](https://rocketseat.com.br/) bootcamp.

 ## API Documentation